more shell with 'if', script arguments, arithmetic

 arithmetic expansion

-use (( ))
+use (( )). integers only.

 It’s good to know about arithmetic expansion,